JoelLefkowitz/cached-prisma/README.md

 Note that the second parameter to the Memcached constructor is the storage lifetime of each write in seconds.

-We cache the following methods which do not mutate state and behave idempotently:
+We cache the following methods which do not mutate state:

 - findUnique
 - findMany